 Ready, steady go... to Reception!

 It is time for your child to start their journey to Reception.
 It is an exciting time with new experiences.
-Lots of change can understandably bring some anxieties for both parents and children, which is why preparation is key.
+Lots of change can understandably bring some anxieties for both parents/carers and children, which is why preparation is key.
 Explore this page to find lots of information, support and guidance on what to expect as you begin your journey to primary school.
+There are various resources at the bottom of the page that you might find useful.

 Top tips!